chedim/cliffhanger/README.md

 outputs are:
   name prompt
-  when name is set: "Hello, {name}!" before this unloaded:
+  when name is set: "Hello, {name}!" before this is unloaded:
     when name is set: "Bye, {name}!"
     else: "Bye, anonymous!"
 ```

 Cliffhanger statements are used to define datapoints.
-Statements always start at column 0 and end with two newline symbols (an empty line) or the semicolon symbol.
+Statements always start at column 0 and end with two newline symbols (an empty line) or the semicolon symbol after which another statement can be started on the same or the next line.

 A minimal statement must contain at least a datapoint name and creates a datapoint with constant value `true`:
 `z`